jorgenlt/tidder/README.md

 </br>

 ## Technologies
-Tidder is built with <%= link_to 'Ruby on Rails', 'https://rubyonrails.org/', target: '_blank' %> on both backend and frontend.
+Tidder is built with [Ruby on Rails](https://rubyonrails.org/) on both backend and frontend.
 Data is stored in a PostgreSQL database and Cloudinary is used for cloud storage of the profile image files.
-Authentication is being handled with the <%= link_to 'Devise gem', 'https://github.com/heartcombo/devise', target: '_blank' %>.
+Authentication is being handled with the [Devise gem](https://github.com/heartcombo/devise).
 This ensures the user to securely sign in and sign up to the application.

 The application is additionally supported by Webpack, simple_form, act_as_votable, stimulus and bootstrap.